Test accessibility with VoiceOver

 • A Perfecto Enterprise cloud configured with Appium 1.22.3

-• iOS devices running iOS 15 or later
+• Mobile devices running iOS 15 or later

 Known issue

-Watch this short video to see how VoiceOver testing works.
+Watch this short video to see how accessibility testing works with VoiceOver.
 Detailed steps follow.

 1. On the device toolbar, click the accessibility icon .

-2. In the Accessibility form, turn on Accessibility mode.
+2. In the Accessibility dialog box, turn on Accessibility mode.

 This may take a few seconds.
 Do not interact with the open device during this time.
 When setup is complete, the word 'Available' will sound and the icon background on the toolbar changes to green .